deep-jain/Image-Clear/README.md

 # Image-Clear
-This project clears all obstructions found in PPM images and reproduces a clear and clean PPM.
+This project clears all obstructions found in PPM images and gnerates a clear PPM using advanced decision making algorithms.
 Use the ppmReader.html to view the files in picture format.

-* To compile and Run Code:
+### To compile and Run Code:
   1. Download and move all Birds 1-17.ppm files to the main directory.
   2. Run the following commands:
      ```sh